wvmitchell/git-flow-practice/README.md

-Mary had a little lamb,
+Walt had a little lamb,
    Its fleece was white as snow,
-And every where that Mary went
+And every where that Walt went
    The lamb was sure to go ;
 He followed her to school one day—
    That was against the rule,